simplemonkey/SourceCodeForBlog/content/posts/post1.md

 ![](/img/NetlifyHugo3.png)

-3.2 In the Netlify console, selecting “Deploy site” will immediately take you to a terminal for your build.
+3.3 In the Netlify console, selecting “Deploy site” will immediately take you to a terminal for your build.
 Once the build and deploy is finished , select Browse Site to view the live site

 ![](/img/hugoNetlify4.png)

 Once the website is deployed successfully , you get a radomly generated domain name with which you can access your website.

-You can add your custom Domain name and https certificate
+3.4 You can add your custom Domain name and https certificate

 ![](/img/5.png)

+Now you have your website with your custom domanin name and https certificate